 Forensic recovery: None.
 Employees who used one-time secret links for sharing sensitive credentials left no recoverable data.
 The encryption keys were destroyed after viewing.

-This example illustrates a critical point: the choice of communication tool directly impacts both privacy protection and forensic recoverability.
+This example highlights a critical point.
+The communication tool you choose directly affects both privacy protection and forensic recoverability.
 For legitimate privacy needs, ephemeral messaging provides genuine protection.
-For organizations requiring audit trails, it presents challenges that must be addressed through policy.
+For organizations that need audit trails, it presents challenges that must be addressed through clear policy.

 Actionable Steps for Secure Communication

-Whether you're protecting trade secrets, personal information, or sensitive client data, these concrete steps will help you implement effective encrypted communication:
+Whether you protect trade secrets, personal information, or client data, these steps will help you implement effective encrypted communication.

 Step 1: Assess Your Communication Needs

-Before choosing tools, identify what you're protecting and from whom.
+Before choosing tools, identify what you are protecting and from whom.
 Ask yourself:

-• What's the realistic threat model?
+- What is the realistic threat?
 (Hackers, competitors, legal discovery)

-• How long does this information need to remain confidential?
+- How long does this information need to stay confidential?

 Step 2: Choose the Right Tool for Each Use Case